kaugm/mmwm/README.md

 #### Modern and Minimalist Approach
 Heavy gaps between windows\
 Slim, global borders for _all_ windows\
+No per-app rules.
+All windows start tiled and focused on current desktop\
 Simplified, fewer, and more logical keyboard shortcuts\
 2 tiling modes: Tile (master/slave) and Equal (and floating on a per window basis)\
 Tiled windows are interacted with by the keyboard\